alexandergall/bf-sde-nixpkgs/README.md

 The SDE comes with a set of example P4 programs.
 The Nix package supports the P4<sub>16</sub> example programs to provide a means to verify the proper working of the SDE and the PTF system.
-The example programs can be excercised as follows.
+The example programs can be exercises as follows.

 The `test` attribute is itself a set with the following attributes